 - Get rid of your throw rugs or at least make sure that they have a non-slip underside.

-- Installing bars and grabs will help you keep balance and prevent awkward falls.
+- Installing bars and grabs will help you keep your balance and prevent awkward falls.

 - Elevate your toilet seat if you struggle to get up.
 It doesn’t seem as much but means a lot.

-- Invest in an adjustable shower head in order to minimize movement.
+- Invest in an adjustable shower head to minimize movement.

-- Place a shower seat or a transfer bench inside of your bathtub or your shower.
+- Place a shower seat or a transfer bench inside your bathtub or your shower.